Millie Bobby Brown Loves Everlane Shoes, Too

 Everlane shared a photograph of Brown on Instagram stories wearing a white pair of its Modern Loafer Mule with the caption: “Nice shoes, @milliebobbybrown.”
 The image shows Brown playing with the skirt of her white gown and, instead of the super slick hair she walked the carpet with, she's sporting two braids.
 She kept the rest of the look just as casual, styling her shoes with a gray sweatshirt and denim skirt.

 While the Modern Loafer Mule wasn’t the Everlane shoe with the 6,500-person waitlist (those were the Day Heel), we’re willing to bet it might be a little harder to get your hands on a pair considering they’re now celebrity-approved.
-Click here to grab yours for $155 before they're going, going, gone.
+Everlane isn't in the UK so instead fret not - click here to grab some very similar (even better) ones from Marni at Matches Fashion.

 Advertisement